joaovdev/3D-Cuboids-animation/README.md

 # 3d-shape
-Rotating 3d shapes using only Javascript
+Rotating 3d objects using only Javascript